top of page

 Eligibility: Women who are juniors and seniors in high school.

 The Youth Leadership Program (YLP) by the FBI National Academy Associates aims to empower future leaders.
-Tailored to nurture the intellectual curiosity and impactful aspirations of exceptional young individuals, this Youth Leadership Program provides many opportunities that will allow you to flex your leadership muscle in a new and nationally-known setting (with the Federal Bureau of Investigation).
+Tailored to nurture the intellectual curiosity of young individuals, this Youth Leadership Program provides opportunities to develop your leadership skills in a nationally-known setting with the Federal Bureau of Investigation.
+The goal of YLP is to cultivate a community of leaders who are socially conscious and committed to serving others.
+By fostering connections, the FBI’s Youth Leadership Program endeavors to create a network of individuals dedicated to positively impacting the world.

 Location: The FBI Academy in Virginia.